Scarlett Johanssen & Kate Foster Have Matching Morning Rituals

 Quick Question

-The Outset founders share their secrets to building a beauty brand collaboratively and knowing when to start over.
+The Outset founders on building a skin care brand, staying organized, and knowing when to start over.

 In Quick Question, Bustle asks women leaders all about advice, from the best guidance they’ve gotten to how they deal with demanding hours.
 This week, The Outset founders Kate Foster and Scarlett Johansson open up about what it’s like to build a beloved skin care brand collaboratively.